dr-jam/GameplayProgramming/GameProject.md

 ### Procedural Content Design

-You are responsible for implementing or prototyping a system that procedurally generates some element of your game—such as levels, enemies, puzzles, or visual patterns.
+You are responsible for implementing or prototyping a system that procedurally generates some element of your game including levels, enemies, puzzles, or visual patterns.
 You will document the algorithms or randomization methods used, describe how the generated content varies across playthroughs, and show how it integrates into the existing game systems.
 This role highlights creative computation and demonstrates how generative design can expand replayability and variety.

 ### Main Role Deliverables